sanskrit-coders/sanskrit-lttoolbox/README.md

 ## Goals
 - Write scala/ java wrappers for invoking FST-s in lt-toolbox bin files.

+# Usage

+## Downstream projects
+- [html-2-rest](https://github.com/vedavaapi/html-2-rest) provides a REST API front for some of these tools.
+That repo also has the scl bin files.

+# Contribution
+## Deployment
+- Use sbt command `release` to publish to maven repos.
+- You should be able to use it roughly immediately; and after many hours you should see at maven repo listings [here](https://mvnrepository.com/artifact/com.github.sanskrit-coders).

 # SCL tools
 ## Intro
 - Smt Ambaa KulkarNi has led the creation of several such FST based tools.
 These are very useful for word generation and analysis.